-The emphasis on the unique self in the Romantic period resulted in representations of romantic love that understand the emotion as an aspect of psychological depth.
-In contrast, Maria Edgeworth’s 1801 novel, 'Belinda', represents love as function of visceral sensation and, at best, automatic (rather than reflective) psychological processes.
-To some degree, Edgeworth’s concept of love is influenced by the scientific culture she was implicated in, and in this sense she understands the emotion as a product of the external, observable world rather than of the interior mind.
-More surprisingly, perhaps, Edgeworth considers love as a function of high society, breaking down symptomatic associations of Edgeworth with domesticity.
-In 'Belinda', love is a product of both the logical scientific method and the questionable morality characteristic of fashionable sociability.
-Standing partially outside of both the Romantic emphasis on psychological depth and the empirical insistence on rationality, Edgeworth theorises a love which cannot be accommodated in the terms through which we have often understood the emotion from the Romantic era to the present day.
-In this way, love in 'Belinda' questions the foundational concepts of subject/object and emotive/logical upon which many theories of love depend.
+The emphasis on the unique self in the Romantic period resulted in representations of romantic love as an aspect of psychological depth.
+However, in Maria Edgeworth’s novel, Belinda (1901), love is represented as a function of visceral sensation and at best as automatic rather than reflective psychological processes.
+To some degree, Edgeworth was influenced by the scientific culture of her time in viewing love as a product of the external, observable world rather than of the interior mind.
+More surprisingly, perhaps, Edgeworth considers love as a function of high society, thus breaking down symptomatic associations of love and domesticity.
+In Belinda, love is a product of both the logical scientific method and the questionable morality characteristic of fashionable sociability.
+Standing partially outside the Romantic emphasis on psychological depth and the empirical insistence on rationality, Edgeworth theorises a love that questions the foundational concepts of subject/object and feeling/reason through which love has been understood from the Romantic era to the present day.